 Read and study the material.
-After you feel that you understand the material thoroughly take the test following the instructions given at the beginning of the test.
+After you feel that you understand the material thoroughly, take the test following the instructions given at the beginning of the test.
 Upon completion of the test, mail the answer sheet to the National Academy of Opticianry, 8401 Corporate Drive, Suite 605, Landover, Maryland 20785 or fax it to 301-577-3880.
-Be sure you complete the evaluation form on the answer sheet.
-Please allow two weeks for the grading and a reply.
+Be sure you complete the ABO - NCLE evaluation form on the answer sheet.
+Please allow two weeks for scoring and test results.